 - File System: The default is FAT32, But NTFS works fine.

 - Cluster size: 4096 bytes (If Windows 10)

 Linux (Ubuntu and rest)

-The same tool like Rufus can help making bootable USB from a Linux image.
+The same tool like Rufus can help to make a bootable USB from a Linux image.

-There are a few fully functional Android OS available for a computer that works really good, Phoenix OS is one example.
+There are a few fully functional Android OS available for a computer that works really well, Phoenix OS is one example.

 step 1. download the android operating system image.